 Specifically, here we monitor the frequencies f$_{\Gamma}$ of bands 3-5 at the HSP $\Gamma$, whose evolution with $r$ is illustrated in Fig.~\ref{fig:model}(e).
 We find that, as the hinge properties evolve, the gap closes and reopens at a certain value of the control parameter (here $\backsim 6.6\%$), with the quadratic crossing migrating from below to above the gap, which unequivocally denotes a phase transition.
-The insets show, for a few selected configurations, the immediate neighborhood of the hinge along with the corresponding band diagram (limited to the neighborhood of the HSP $\Gamma$) with the hinge and the bands color-coded proportionally to the softness ratio.
+The insets show, for a few selected configurations, the immediate neighborhood of the hinge along with the corresponding band diagram (zoom on the neighborhood of the HSP $\Gamma$) with hinge and bands color-coded proportionally to $r$.
 Interestingly, at the critical point, the band crossing becomes linear and exhibits a three-fold degeneracy with an almost flat band (Dirac-like cone).
-Very recently, a dynamic homogenization framework has been established to explicitly demonstrate the linear wave motion within a spectral neighborhood of Dirac points in periodic origami structures \cite{OUDGHIRIIDRISSI2022115386}.
+Recently, an analogous linear regime in the neighborhood of Dirac points has been demonstrated for periodic origami using a dynamic homogenization framework \cite{OUDGHIRIIDRISSI2022115386}.